 If your schedule permits, you may also visit ALS 1140 Explorations in Biological Research and Health Professions.
 This seminar explores different aspects of biology and medicine with guest speakers and hands-on laboratory exercises and will teach you how to critically read scientific literature and generate information through medical databases.

 Once you are selected as a RABS student, Dr. Gellman will consult with you about your favorite topics in biology and medicine to find the perfect mentor who (with your hard work!) will make this the most amazing summer in your life.

 You'll prepare for your apprenticeship before arriving at Summer College by reading background material provided by your lab mentor.
 Some students will know their project in advance, others will pick the project that excites them the most when they become part of their summer laboratory.

 - Enrollment in RABS is highly competitive and extremely limited—there are a limited number of apprenticeships available.

 - RABS applicants should submit a recommendation from their AP biology teacher as well as from another teacher and/or guidance counselor.
-If you have participated in research projects with any university or medical faculty, please submit a letter of recommendation from that faculty.

 - If AP biology is not available in your school, you should include in your application a teacher's letter of recommendation addressing your knowledge in cell biology and your relevant research experience.